BrianWeiHaoMa/MISOReports/README.md

 With MISOReports, you can skip all of the intermediate URL generation/parsing/typing steps and get any supported report's data as a dataframe with just a few lines of code.
 You can also choose to retrieve the raw data directly and use that instead.

-To see the currently supported reports, please check out [SUPPORTEDREPORTS.md](SUPPORTEDREPORTS.md).
+For documentation and information on currently supported reports, please check out [DOCUMENTATION.md](DOCUMENTATION.md).

 ## Features
 MISOReports supports these features and more: